Report on Government Services 2024

 - differences in reported efficiency results across jurisdictions can reflect differences in definitions and counting and reporting rules.

-Contextual data on the combined government recurrent expenditure on ECEC per child in the community is reported in table 3A.36.
+Contextual data on the combined government recurrent expenditure on ECEC per child aged 0–12 years in the community is in table 3A.35.

 ‘Family work‑related needs for child care’ is an indicator of governments’ objective for ECEC services to meet the needs of families, including enabling increased workforce participation.